-Every year drivers have to prepare themselves and their vehicles for the cold weather.
-It is important to know what you should check when the temperature drops.
+Every year drivers have to winterize and prepare themselves and their vehicles for the cold weather.
+It is important to know how to winterize your car when the temperature drops.
 It is also important to know what car parts can fail more easily in the winter.
-Here are some winter car preparations and winter car advice for when that chilly weather comes your way!
+Here are some winter car preparations and tips from My Auto Store for winterizing your car when that chilly weather comes your way!

-First, you need to check your tires.
-This is a maintenance check that should be done year round but it is crucial to make sure you check the tire pressure and condition in the winter.
+To winterize your car, first, you need to check your tires.
+This is a maintenance check that should be done year-round but it is crucial to make sure you check the tire pressure and condition in the winter.
 Make sure the tread is good because the wet, icy, or slippery conditions are when quality tires are most important.
 Tire pressure can drop in lowered temperatures, so make sure you fill them with air if they begin to get low.

-Before the snow starts to roll in, you should check your brake system, brake lights, turn signal lights, and headlights.
+Before you winterize your car, you should check your brake system, brake lights, turn signal lights, and headlights.
+According to one source, winter weather conditions cause over 200,000 crashes per year.
 Your brake system needs to be in good condition, especially in the winter.
 The quality of your brake pads and rotors will be the difference between a horrible accident and stopping at a safe distance.
 Your brake lights, turn signals, and headlights are so important because they warn or alert other drivers to your existence!
 The brake lights and turn signals let others know you are stopping or turning.
 While headlights help others see you, at the same time they let you see other drivers better as well.

-You should always check your antifreeze levels in the radiator, engine coolant, and the engine oil this winter.
+You should always check your antifreeze levels in the radiator, engine coolant, and engine oil when you winterize your car.
 If the antifreeze levels are off, you could have a problem with your engine coolant.
 It won’t hurt to top off the radiator with the anti-freeze your car is meant to use.
 As for the oil, if you don’t use the right kind of engine oil, your car may not start in the winter.
 Even worse, it could destroy your motor.

-The cold can begin to thicken the oil, so it is important to make sure you use the correct oil for your year, make and model.
-If you find your motor damaged from the wrong oil, here at my My Auto Store we sell quality used engines.
+The cold can begin to thicken the oil, so it is important to make sure you use the correct oil for your year, make, and model.
+If you find your motor damaged from the wrong oil, here at my My Auto Store we sell quality used engines online.
 You can browse our inventory of used transmissions and engines online now!

 When it comes to fuel, always keep your tank relatively full; the winter is not the time to play with the gas light.
 When you see your fuel getting down to a third of a tank, you should think about refueling soon.
 This way your vehicle starts with no issues, if it gets too low you may find your car unable to start.